SarthakJariwala/ezconda/docs/index.md

 **EZconda** is a command line interface application that helps practitioners create and manage `conda` environment and related specifications with ease.

+> It provides an easy to use higher level abstraction for creating and managing reproducible `conda` environments.

 ## Key Features

 - **Environment Management** : Create and manage `conda` environments with ease.

-- **Environment Specifications** : Add and remove packages from the <abbr title="commonly known as environment.yml file">specifications file</abbr> as you install & remove them.
+- **Specifications Management** : Add and remove packages from the <abbr title="commonly known as environment.yml file">specifications file</abbr> as you install & remove them.

     > _**No manual file edits!
 No exporting entire environments!**_

-- **Reproducible Environments** : Auto lock current environment state and re-create it anywhere.
+- **Reproducible Environments** : Auto lock current environment state and re-create it exactly anywhere!

+- **Easy & Intuitive** : Intuitive commands and autocompletions by default.

 - **Fast & Reliable Environment Resolution** : Get fast and reliable environment solves by default.

     > *EZconda* uses `mamba` by default, but you can easily switch between `mamba` and `conda`.

-- **Easy & Intuitive** : Intuitive commands and autocompletions by default.

-- **Built-in Best Practices** : Forces the user to follow best `conda` practices.
+- **Built-in Good Practices & Guardrails** : Enables the user to follow good practices, by default.

 ## Requirements